allenanswerzq/bytedocs/README.md

-#### A full documents container  about algorithm
+#### A set of docs and pdfs all about algorithm

-Original came from here: (https://github.com/oeddyo/algorithm)
+Taken some docs from this repo: (https://github.com/oeddyo/algorithm)